moorepants/learn-multibody-dynamics/mass.rst

    sm.trigsimp(I.to_matrix(B))

-This applies the matrix transform to express an inertia matrix in other reference frame:
+This is equivalent to the matrix transform to express an inertia matrix in other reference frame:

 .. math::
    :label: eq-inertia-transform